antfu/antfu.me/pages/posts/windicss-and-tailwind-jit.md

 </Tweet>

-On the bright side, Tailwind pushed Windi to be independent and keep evolving for not just being a "Tailwind accessory" any longer.
-We also have a community based CSS-in-JS implementation [Twind](https://github.com/tw-in-js/twind) which you should definitely check out (they are working closely with Windi to bring an uniformed community standard/spec of our DSL, cheers [@sastan](https://github.com/sastan)!).
-As for me, I will spend more time on working with Windi CSS to make it even better.
+On the bright side, Windi pushed Tailwind to make the JIT and improved the DX and Tailwind forced Windi to be independent and evolving to not just being a "Tailwind accessory" any longer.

+There is another community based CSS-in-JS alternative called [Twind](https://github.com/tw-in-js/twind), which you definitely want to check out (they are working closely with Windi to bring an uniformed community standard/spec of our DSL, cheers [@sastan](https://github.com/sastan)!).

+As for myself, I will spend more time on working with Windi CSS to make it even better.
 Here is some of exciting things we are working on:

 <Tweet>
 <p lang="en" dir="ltr">Spoiler of the new piece of our playground - interactive selector.<br><br>I always find myself trouble picking the directions of rounded corners and looking up for a huge table of all the possible combinations could be inefficient.
 So yeah :)<br><br>rounded-1/2 is new in Windi CSS btw 😉 <a href="https://t.co/f841k9BgPF">https://t.co/f841k9BgPF</a> <a href="https://t.co/pVIlB2X1nY">pic.twitter.com/pVIlB2X1nY</a></p>&mdash; Anthony Fu (@antfu7) <a href="https://twitter.com/antfu7/status/1371779599084888064?ref_src=twsrc%5Etfw">March 16, 2021</a>